dezyh/chidx/readme.md

 # Takoyaki
-A chess database search engine
+A chess position search engine allowing partial positions to be searched in realtime.

 ## Roadmap
 - [ ] Parse Lichess PGNs from the (Lichess open database)[https://database.lichess.org]